ckuelker/quick-guide-en-us/Dev/Python/Best-Practice/python-best-practice.md

 ---

-This guides follows some ideas from `The Hitchhiker's Guide To Python` and other ideas from the internet and myself.
-It is a project in progress.
+This guide follows some ideas from `The Hitchhiker's Guide To Python` and other ideas from the internet and myself.
+It is a work in progress.

 ## PEP (Python Enhanced Proposals)